JohnLavender474/Megaman-Maverick/README.md

 the README or in-game.
 In the `assets` folder, you can find for some of the assets`.txt` files that contains links to the sources of assets.
 I will be adding comprehensive credits to the README and in-game credits soon.

+## CREDITS

+See the [credits](./assets/credits.txt) file for a list of artists and their work used in this game.

 ### TODO
 - [ ] Give credit to myself, Capcom, and other artists for their work used in this game (music, sprites, etc.)
   - [ ] Create a credits screen